Brows 101: All your questions on getting the perfect pair of eye-framing arches, answered

 If you want it to look very natural, look at the base tones of your hair and go with that—mimic your brow filler to that base tone.
 If you are looking for a little drama, go two shades deeper than your base tone.
 You could also go lighter because it softens up your look, so then you'd do two shades lighter.
 It's the rule of two's!

-What are your tips to picking the right brow colour depending on your skin tone?
+7. Does the right brow colour depend on your skin tone?

 Next, we're going to move to the arch.
 So you measure from the outer portion of your nose, cross the center of the eyelids, and it's going to end in the middle of your brows.
 That's where your brow arch extends the highest.
 That will open up your eyes and give it a rounded-out effect.
 Lastly, extend the pencil from the outer corner of your nose to the end of your eyebrows.
 The ending point of the brows is important because that's going to block out the proportions of your face.
 And if you have a rounder face, finding that wider end can slim your face down; whereas if you have a longer face, it will give your face a oval, softer illusion.